gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 aspirations, a good story still will be there to save the reader.
 Undoubtedly, my recovery from a rare and daunting medical condition is the best story I can tell.
 On the one hand, my whole endeavor is a two-and-a-half-year-long Marshmallow test.
-There were so many times when I thought I'm wasting my life chasing a hopeless goal.
+There were so many times when I thought I was wasting my life chasing a hopeless goal.
 On the other hand, this is a tale of trekking the very edge of sports medicine and a relentless search for a hidden pass.

-When I moved to San Francisco over three years ago, I was immediately struck by life-advice culture, especially in the work setting.
+Upon moving to San Francisco over three years ago, I was immediately struck by the life-advice culture, especially in the work setting.
 Only closer inspection lifted the lid on the little secret - the advice is aspirational.
 It often expresses more the intent of how the world should work than reveals its mechanics.
 For example, beware of any management book that doesn't talk about emotions.
-Ben Horowitz said once that people management's basic motions are easy and emotions are the hard part of the job.
+Ben Horowitz said once that people management's basic motions are easy, and emotions are the hard part of the job.
 I agree and would expand this to health struggles and going through a long recovery.
 The basic motions of discipline and exercise regime are comparatively easy; trusting them when they seemingly lead nowhere is the hard part.
 Building a top-notch business and dealing with a complex medical issue share a trait: both are highly dimensional, and there's no recipe.

-Being wary of thin advice, I'm writing an account first, and a collection of the lessons learned second.
+Being wary of thin advice, I'm writing an account first and a collection of the lessons learned second.
 I greatly benefit from hindsight - my extremely unusual choices worked out.
 However, I fully recognize that a downright failure was as likely of an outcome.
 I could have as easily burned an enormous amount of